it3049c-fall22-henderson/rock-paper-scissors-treonzt/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
 - [ ] All tests are passing
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
-how many points out of 20 does your team deserve on this assignment.
-Revise the assignment grading guideline and assignment rubrics for guidance.
+I would say I deserve a 12/20 on this, I did parts 1-3 and tried doing the last part but the site wasn't working correctly when I finished it.
 ## Team Reflection:
-- Where did you encounter struggles today, and what did you do to deal with it?
+I struggled with this last portion...I tried to look up why my code wasn't functioning but wasn't able to figure it out.
+I tried using a javascript code validator but it wasn't much of a help.
+After I finished part 4 the site wasn't responding to input with the computer's choice and the result of the game

 ### How long it took us to finish this?
+Around an hour